mattrude/pgpkeyserver/doc/keyserver-dump-process.md

 On a linux/unix system, you may download this directory via the following command:

-wget -c -r -p -e robots=off --reject \"index.html*\" --timestamping --level=1 --cut-dirs=3 --no-host-directories http://keyserver.mattrude.com/dump/current/
+wget -c -r -p -e robots=off --timestamping --level=1 --cut-dirs=3 --no-host-directories http://keyserver.mattrude.com/dump/current/

 These files were created with the following command: sks dump 15000 $SKSDATE/ sks-dump